nuejs/nue/packages/nuejs.org/docs/index.md

-## Increased productivity
+## Move faster
 Nue offers a clean development environment for all core tasks on your web stack.
-Your team members can work on areas they are natively good at
+Your team members can work on areas they are natively good at:

 [image.gridpaper]
   small: /img/scale.png
   large: /img/scale-big.png
-  caption: Separation of concerns in action

-### Content development
-*Marketers, copywriters* and *technical writers* can focus on content without blocking developers.
+- **Content development**: *Marketers, copywriters* and *technical writers* can focus on content without blocking developers.
 All your pages, from simple blog entries to rich landing pages are editable by non-technical people.

-### Application development
-Nue separates your business model from the rest of your frontend code, so application developers can write pure, testable JavaScript APIs without burdening themselves with 3rd party abstractions.
-The code becomes cleaner and significantly easier to deal with.
-There is absolutely no reason to uglify your application code with HTML or gigantic class attributes.
+- **Application development**: JavaScript developers can focus on building pure, testable APIs without burdening themselves with the frontend stuff.
+Their code becomes cleaner and significantly easier to deal with without the gigantic HTML class name text walls.

-### UX development
-Nue is for people who love design, UX development, and the power of modern CSS.
-It changes the way you think about web development.
-You might not believe that until you actually try it.
+- **UX development**: Nue brings UX development back to the forefront.
+It is the perfect chioce for people who love design, UX development, and the power of modern CSS.

+> You might not believe all this until you [try it](installation.html).
 Chances are, that you start wondering why you ever built websites any other way.

 ## The UX framework